ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 Displays a list of recent activity of Users.
 It also includes the link to view All activities available in Admin tab.

-Recent activity block contains the following data: Timestamp, User (avatar, first and last name) with link to the user profile, Activity type with the context.
+Recent activity block contains the following data: action time, User reference (avatar, first and last name) with link to the user profile (if available), Activity type with the context.

 Available filters are: Users, Activity type, Activity area (default value = All), Number of activities (default value = 5, maximum value = 10).